matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 And we need to collect them from other parts of our program.
 We need to see stable values.
 We need to be able to remember them.
 So I am using the word "perceived".
-I understand completely perception is an incredibly intricate and unresolved mental phenomenon.
+I understand completely, perception is an incredibly intricate and unresolved mental phenomenon.
 But I like it better than just "observe" because I can observe the entire room, but perception really is kind of that division into entities.
 It is a